sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching.md

 * Loop body (2):  This contains the entire loop body following the conditional t.
 * End of Program: This block contains all code after the loop.
 In particular, it may contain additional loops with conditionals, that we are not optimizing.

-To implement unrolling, we want to move the ```Conditional t``` block outside the for loop, create branches for each destination (in Bril, we are limited to two branches), and replicate the contents inside of the loop.
+To implement unswitching, we want to move the ```Conditional t``` block outside the for loop, create branches for each destination (in Bril, we are limited to two branches), and replicate the contents inside of the loop.
 We wish to do surgury in such a way to only to disrupt nodes involving the loop, leaving the rest of the CFG intact.
-A high level control flow is as follows for post-unrolling operation:
+A high level control flow is as follows for post-unswitching operation:

 << DIAGRAM >>
 In particular, we have the following blocks: